Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Pericardiectomy

-This procedure aims to relieve symptoms of pericardial effusion.
+• This surgical procedure aims to relieve symptoms of pericardial effusion.
 It consists of draining excess fluid from the lining around the heart.

-Surgery for testicular mesothelioma is not well documented because it is one of the rarest forms of asbestos cancer.
-It accounts for less than 1% of all mesothelioma cases.
+Testicular mesothelioma is one of the rarest forms of asbestos cancer, accounting for less than 1% of all mesothelioma cases.
 Specific treatment guidelines for testicular mesothelioma have not yet been developed.
-Doctors may recommend a radical orchiectomy to treat this disease.
-A radical orchiectomy removes a testicle.
+Doctors may recommend a radical orchiectomy, a surgery to remove the affected testicle, to treat this disease.

 Some evidence shows that surgery for testicular mesothelioma is more effective at extending survival than surgery for other types of mesothelioma.